4505 Maryland Parkway, Las Vegas, Nevada 89154 Phone:(702) 895-0956, Fax:(702) 895-3936 wy@me.unlv.edu

 Professor of Mechanical Engineering

-RI: Collaborative Research: Intelligent Microwave Power Transmission and Control System for Artificial Muscle-Driven Biomimetic Robotic Systems (National Science Foundation, IIS-RI, September 1, 2007-August 31, 2010)
+RI: Collaborative Research: Intelligent Microwave Power Transmission and Control System for Artificial Muscle-Driven Biomimetic Robotic Systems: PI, (National Science Foundation, IIS-RI, September 1, 2007-August 31, 2010)

 The goal of this collaborative research effort is to develop biologically inspired cilia-driven smallscale-robots that are based upon a new, enabling technology, electroactive polymers (EAP).
 Of particular interest is the use of an electroactive polymer to produce an aquatic propulsor capable of suitable thrust and maneuverability.